 Trends and Latest Developments

 One interesting trend is the development of virtual reality (VR) and augmented reality (AR) applications that incorporate the concept of the blind spot.
 These applications can be used for educational purposes, allowing users to experience the blind spot firsthand and understand how the brain compensates for it.
-Furthermore, VR and AR technologies are being explored as tools for visual rehabilitation, helping individuals with visual field defects learn to adapt and improve their visual function.
+What's more, VR and AR technologies are being explored as tools for visual rehabilitation, helping individuals with visual field defects learn to adapt and improve their visual function.

 Tips and Expert Advice